|

 Best Practices

-- Call GetAllHardwareData() periodically (e.g., via timer) for live updates.
+- Call GetAllHardwareData() using a timer (e.g., every 1 second) for real-time updates.

-- Avoid querying in tight loops to prevent high CPU usage.
+- Do not call the method in tight loops without delay to avoid high CPU usage.

 |